CV tips

 5. Use action-oriented language

-6. Tailor your CV to the job
+6. Tailor your CV to the position

 7. Ensure a clear layout